 As a school based provider of initial teacher training, the CTSN SCITT is very much grounded in the life of its local schools.
-The tutors on the course are expert, practising teachers and, from the beginning of the course, trainees will spend four days a week (Monday – Thursday) in school and attend Core Training on Fridays, either in Cambridge or Bury St Edmunds.
-Whilst in school, trainees will have some teaching, which will increase throughout the year, but also have plenty of time to get involved in other training activities: observing experienced teachers; working with students in smaller groups, one-to-one tutoring; time for assessment & planning; reading, writing & research into effective learning and teaching.
+The tutors on the course are experienced, practising teachers and, from the beginning of the course, trainees will spend four days a week (Monday – Thursday) in school and attend Core Training on Fridays, either in Cambridge or Bury St Edmunds.
+Whilst in school, trainees will have some teaching, including up to two days of contracted teaching as an unqualified teacher, but also have some time to get involved in other training activities: observing expert teachers; working with students in smaller groups, one-to-one tutoring; time for assessment & planning; reading, writing & research into effective learning and teaching.
 Every trainee will have a dedicated subject specialist mentor, with whom training is planned and evaluated at weekly mentor meetings; these meetings are the hub of the school based training.
 Most of the Core Training on Fridays will look at issues in learning & teaching common to all trainees, but there are also regular (approx. monthly) subject afternoons to look at more subject specific pedagogy.
 In addition, each trainee will be assigned to one of the senior tutor team, who act as personal tutors throughout the course.
 This course leads to the award of Qualified Teacher Status (QTS).
 For further details please follow the link to CTSN SCITT.

 We have excellent relationships with a wide range of good and outstanding schools, across the Eastern region, which gives us considerable flexibility in placing trainees in local schools, within reach from their home.
 Full time salaried trainees spend most of the time at their employing school, except for a short placement, in the first half of the Spring term, when you are placed at a contrasting school.
 One key difference with the salaried training routes is that salaried trainees will have the professional responsibility for teaching classes, for up to two days each week.
 This means that there is considerably more independent teaching for salaried trainees, right from the very beginning of the course.
 Applicants who are not ready for this level of independent teaching responsibility might consider a non-salaried training route, for which there might be a tax free bursary available.

-You would need a minimum of a 2.2 Honours Degree (or overseas equivalent confirmed by NARIC UK).
+You would need a minimum of a 2.2 Honours Degree (or overseas equivalent confirmed by ENIC UK).
 Usually, at least 50% of your degree should be directly relevant to the subject you wish to teach.
 However, applicants who have a degree in a non-related subject but have significant work experience relevant to the subject they wish to teach may also be considered.
-Also, you would need to have a GCSE Mathematics and English (Grade C/4 or above) or equivalent .

 As a school based ITT provider, CTSN SCITT works very closely with its partnership schools, and the vast majority of our trainees get jobs working in these local schools.
 We are looking for creative, proactive, positive applicants who share our commitment that students in our local schools should have the best possible teachers, and a desire and determination to make this commitment a reality.